An Interview with Krista Marson courtesy of Joel Mwakasege at BuiBui

 Are you satisfied creatively?
 Where do you see yourself in five to ten years?

 I am never satisfied creatively!
 I have always been artistic, and I’m always jumping into new hobbies.
-In the last 10 years, I have tried my hand at drawing, painting, photography, guarding, and now I’m into writing.
+In the last 10 years, I have tried my hand at drawing, painting, photography, gourd carving, and now I’m into writing.
 I’m digging this writing phase that I’m in, so I hope to keep with it and write two other books.